ArcProjects/terraformaws-deploy/README.md

 ![Architecture](https://github.com/ArcProjects/terraformaws-deploy/blob/docwriter/images/architecute.png)

 In the peoject i will be using Terraform to create various resource such as Vpc, Subnet, Route table , Security group and EC2 instance.

+- Click on the blue highlighed text to know more information in each section.
 - - -

 ## Steps